AppImage/docs.appimage.org/source/packaging-guide/packaging-automation/index.rst

 The solution to this is packaging automation.
 This means connecting a system (a so-called CI pipeline) to your repository which then builds the AppImage on its own (e.g. for each tag, commit or at certain intervals).
 This also has the advantages of documenting exactly how your AppImages are built and making the process more transparent.
 Additionally, you can carry out tests on the pipeline to make sure the AppImage continues to work as expected.

-There are many systems you can use, for example GitHub Actions, GitLab CI, Gitea CI, Travis CI, Jenkins, or the Open Build Service.
+There are many systems you can use, for example GitHub Actions, GitLab CI, Gitea CI, Jenkins, or the Open Build Service.
 This section explains how to use some of them.

 GitHub Actions